-Have you recently graduated or set to graduate soon, and are starting to considering career options?
+Have you recently graduated or set to graduate soon, and are starting to consider career options?
 You may want to know what the salaries are like in this career or what areas you could potentially work in – this guide will shed light on the HR department and how to get into it.

 Alternatively, if you are looking to employ graduates in the HR department of your organisation, be sure to check out Best Start HR.
 They work with hundreds of businesses and not-for-profit organisations offering advice on employment and general consultancy in HR.